 Table 5 reports the estimation results of equation (8).
 Based on the results in columns (a) to (d), females aged 21 to 40 increased their number of children compared to those aged 41 to 50 (reference group) in association with loss of the informal safety net.
 Owing to this significant association, pooling all those aged below 41 years into one category and estimating the same equation still yielded a significantly positive correlation between the institutional change and fertility in column (e).
+Utilizing the continuous measure of age (years) in column (f) also confirmed the positive correlation between the deterioration of levirate marriage and fertility of young wives.

-The correlation evidently observed in that 21-40 age cohort is quite reasonable because female respondents aged 21 to 40 in wave 5 were aged eight to 27 years in wave 1, and were likely to show higher fecundity during the sample periods than those in any other cohorts.
-On the other hand, females aged below 15 (aged 41 to 50 years) in wave 5 might have been too young (old) to adjust their number of children during the investigation period in parallel with the dissolution of levirate marriage.
+The correlation evidently observed in that 21-40 age cohort is quite reasonable because female respondents aged 21 to 40 in wave 5 were aged 8 to 27 years in wave 1, and were likely to show higher fecundity during the sample periods than those in any other cohorts.
+On the other hand, females aged below 15 (resp., aged 41 to 50 years) in wave 5 might have been too young (old) to adjust their number of children during the investigation period in parallel with the dissolution of levirate marriage.

 Despite the plausible empirical findings, several concerns should be addressed.
 First, as the estimated outcome is the number of children born to a household's head, the estimation results may also be consistent with the view that in villages where the practice of levirate marriage became less common, young females who lost a husband entered into polygynous relationships with male heads having multiple wives and thus many children.
-This is possible if the traditional safety net no longer provided appropriate life protection for widows.
-Of the female sample included in the estimations in Table 5, approximately 15% (4%) were in polygynous marriages in wave 1 (wave 5).
-However, additionally controlling for the total number of a head's wives and its interaction with a measure of levirate marriage in column (f) in Table 5 did not affect the previous findings.

-Another concern is that the estimated number of children does not include children residing elsewhere.
+Second, the estimated number of children does not include children residing elsewhere.
 As parents grow older, co-residence with their children is less likely because most adult children leave their natal home to form their own family.
 Consequently, the elder cohorts of wives tend to have a smaller number of co-resident children.
-The level effects from ages of a head and wives that are already included in regressors are expected to, at least partly, control for this possibility.
-However, the previously identified correlation between fertility and the deterioration of levirate marriage may still be attributed to this issue, provided that decisions relevant to children's separation from their parents systematically differ between villages that made the practice of levirate marriage less customary during the investigation period and all the other villages (although this study has difficulty in enumerating the factors that encourage such a possibility).
+Third, given the presumed non-normal distribution of the fertility outcome, the OLS estimations might not provide adequate implications.
+Robustness checks conducted in Section S.3 in the supplemental appendix may mitigate these concerns (while if any, providing statistically stronger evidence for the positive correlation between the disappearance of levirate marriage and young women's fertility).